ChalmersRobotics/crf-dashboard/docs/api-data-specification.md

 ## Authorization
 To stop everyone from publishing and creating data entities the Data API uses a similar authorization scheme as the Image API.

 The authorization tokens are generated in [the same way](api-image-specification.md#token-generation) but instead of utilizing the `Token` header, the token is passed individually for each entity in the JSON formatted POST request.
 This requires one token for each entity.
+If the correct token is not provided, the data entity will not be published.